CottageLord/CS_Courses/Lab1_FrameCapping/README.md

 - No

 - Did you use any external resources?
 (Cite them below)
-  - I referenced the codes and ideas from the text book
+  - I referenced the frame stablizer codes and ideas from the text book
   - I looked up the C++ online library from additional libraries like std::chrono
+  - I browsed lazyfoo.net to learn the related SDL functions

 - (Optional) What was your favorite part of the lab?
 - It encourages us to make better practices, instead of only making the code work.